Building Positive Relationships in Every Classroom, with Every Student (NYC Summer 2020)

 "This is the first online class that I really enjoyed and I feel as though I have so many new ideas, techniques, and tools to apply in my classroom.
 This course has had a major impact on me as a teacher.
 I'm encouraging my co-workers to take this course!"

 – Kimberly Celebre, Teacher

 "Thank you so much for a wonderful learning opportunity that not only made me a better educator but a better person entirely."

 "Thank you for your dedication to providing teachers with high-quality professional development.
 I loved everything about this course."

 Your Course Instructor

-Laurence Muleh is a professional development provider and full-time teacher, professionally licensed in grades K-12 in the areas of Special Education, Art Education, Reading Specialist, and Childhood Education.
-Mr. Muleh earned a Master of Science in Teaching degree from Pace University and a Bachelor of Fine Arts degree from University of Delaware.
-With over sixteen years of experience in the field of education, he has taught nearly all grade levels and subject areas, in both general and special education settings, at schools in New York, Vermont, and Hawaii.
+Laurence Muleh is a professional development provider and teacher, professionally licensed in grades K-12 in the areas of Special Education, Art Education, Reading Specialist, and Childhood Education.
+Mr. Muleh has a Master of Science in Teaching degree from Pace University and a Bachelor of Fine Arts degree from University of Delaware.
+With 20 years of experience in the field of education, he has taught nearly all grade levels and subject areas, in both general and special education settings, at schools in New York, Vermont, and Hawaii.